Schoeneh/zotero_s-n-r/README.md

-# Zotero-S'n'E - Search and Replace for Zotero
+# Zotero-S'n'R - Search and Replace for Zotero